APogue/APogue.github.io/_includes/sections/ucla-policy-should.md

+Also the office of education needs to update their hatespeech vocab, it's not just swastikas anymore

 Gold also noted in his email that the UC Regents President Michael Drake announced during the meeting that the 10 UC campuses will be partnering with the Hillel Campus Initiative, which Gold called
 “a welcome and necessary step to better address campus antisemitism and take meaningful action to ensure our campuses are free of hate and fully accepting and inclusionary for all Jewish students, faculty and community members.”